zelisinho/anypoint-examples/adding-a-new-customer-to-workday-revenue-management/README.md

 Using a single flow with four elements, this application accepts XML with the customer information, then uploads a customer to Workday.

-The [HTTP endpoint](http://www.mulesoft.org/documentation/display/current/HTTP+Connector) listens to POST requests at the predefined URL.
+The [HTTP connector](http://www.mulesoft.org/documentation/display/current/HTTP+Connector) listens to POST requests at the predefined URL.
 When such request arrives, it passes the content to the [Anypoint DataWeave transformer](https://developer.mulesoft.com/docs/display/current/DataWeave+Reference+Documentation).
-This transformer converts the format of the data from XML to a POJO required for the Workday request.
+This transformer converts the format of the data from XML to a XML required for the Workday request.
 After data conversion, the application uses the [Workday Connector](http://www.mulesoft.org/documentation/display/current/Workday+Connector) to push data into your Workday system.
 The connector's configuration specifies the **operation** – *Put customer*.

 ### Documentation ###